rvatanme/Transistors/Bipolar Transistors/Simulation/README.md

 # Simulation of a BJT
-The following BJT is simulated using Silvaco.
+The following NPN BJT was simulated using Silvaco.

 ![](https://github.com/rvatanme/Transistors/blob/main/Bipolar%20Transistors/Simulation/bjt_str.png)